The COVID-19 Timeline (December 2019 - July 2021)

 Since the beginning of the pandemic, I have tracked daily COVID-19 related news headlines to reflect on how this seemingly never-ending nightmare has progressed.
 This timeline does not capture everything that has happened, and the reader should keep in mind this list was mostly updated daily as events occurred, not retroactively.
-Either way, here is a look back at the COVID-19 timeline as we push forward for a vaccine and hopefully a return to normalcy.
+Either way, here is a look back at the COVID-19 timeline as we push forward to a return to normalcy.

 December 27th, 2019: Hubei (China) Provincial Hospital tells health officials there is a novel Coronavirus with at least 180 people infected.